|On this day in 1903, L'Auto announced its intention to run|

 au Reveil Matin, Paris.

-On this day in 1903, the French newspaper L'Auto announced to the public that it was planning to organise what it called "the greatest cycling trial in the entire world" later that same year.
+On this day in 1903, the French newspaper L'Auto announced that its plans to organise what it called "the greatest cycling trial in the entire world" later that same year.
 The race would extend pass through Paris, Lyon, Marseille, Toulouse, Bordeaux and Nantes before returning to Paris and would begin on the 31st of May.

 The entry fee for the event was 20 francs - a reasonably large sum of money at the time, which many riders were unable to afford and with one week to go only 15 had entered.
 L'Auto's editor Henri Desgrange was forced to postpone the start to the 1st of July (and later to the 19th) in the hope of attracting a few more, but in the end had to introduce a 5 francs per day expenses payment for the leading 50 riders and increase the prize fund to the fabulous sum of 20,000 francs.

-That proved considerably more tempting: five francs a day wouldn't allow the recipients to live like kings, but it was more than many of them earned from their jobs, so sixty men began the race.
-Desgrange remained unconvinced that the race, which had been thought up by him and some of his employees when L'Auto's owners started pressing him for ways to improve the newspaper's circulation, would be a success and stayed away so that he couldn't be blamed if it descended into chaos.
-However, it proved successful beyond their wildest dreams: 20,000 fans were there to see Maurice Garin as he crossed the finish line after 19 days and 2,428km, and Desgrange was more than happy to be associated with it in future (except a few years later when the race first passed through the Pyrenees - he stayed away again because he was worried the mountains would prove unridable and the riders would be attacked by bandits or eaten by bears).
-According to many histories it was Géo Lefèvre who came up with the idea for holding the race, but it was Desgrange who gave it the name by which we still know it: the Tour de France.
+That proved far more tempting and 60 riders set off from Paris.
+Desgrange remained unconvinced that the race, which had been thought up by an employee at the paper, would be a success and stayed away so that he couldn't be blamed if it descended into chaos.
+However, it proved successful beyond their wildest dreams: 20,000 fans were there to see Maurice Garin as he crossed the finish line after 19 days and 2,428km, and Desgrange was more than happy to be associated with it in future (except a few years later when the race first passed through the Pyrenees - he stayed away again because he was worried the riders would be eaten by bears).
+He may not have invented the epic race, but it was ever after known by the name he gave it: the Tour de France.

 Carla Swart, who was born on the 26th of November in 1987, was killed on this day in 2011 while on a training ride in South Africa.
 Swart was South African by birth but had been raised in the USA - an investigation into her death discovered that she had looked over her left shoulder before turning as she would have done in the USA, rather than over her right shoulder as cyclists accustomed to traffic in nations where vehicles drive on the left would do, and as a result failed to see a truck.
 Lees-McRae College in North Carolina, where she studied, runs a scholarship named in her honour.